vibh1608/DS_Assignment2/README.md

 WE, THE PEOPLE OF INDIA,
 having solemnly resolved to constitute India into a SOVEREIGN, !
-SOCIALIST, SECULAR, DEMOCRATIC REPUBLIC and to secure to all its citizens
+SOCIALIST, SECULAR, DEMOCRATIC REPUBLIC and to secure to all its citizens.

+I have done all the 4 questions and screenshots of the output has been attached.